This post may contain affiliate links. Please see our disclosure policy.

 If you’re entirely new to canning, you should know that there are two basic types of canning.
 This list covers recipes for water bath canning, which is safe for preserving high-acid foods.
 Water bath canning is essentially boiling jars of food in a pot of water.
 If you’ve made pasta, you have the skills to water bath can.
 The other type of canning is pressure canning, which allows you to preserve low-acid food like meat, soup, and vegetables.
 You need a pressure canner (not a pressure cooker) to process jars at high temperatures.

-Water bath canning is the simplest of the two.
+Water bath canning is the more approachable of the two.
 Aside from jars and lids, you only need a water bath canner pot, lid, and rack to get started.
 Usually, these can be purchased together in a cheap kit.

 Unfortunately, there is no safe way to water bath can certain foods like meat, but there’s still so much you can do with a water bath canner.
 That’s why I decided to make a list of all the great water bath canning recipes I could find, including whole fruit and slices, jam and jelly, pickles, relish, chutney, salsa, tomatoes, and more.